RutaRoo

 Lookup Fatigue

 In the summer of 2025, we adopted our first puppy.
-We named him Huey Louie after the band Huey Lews and the News.
+We named him Huey Louie after the band Huey Lewis and the News.
 It wasn't for being a super fan of the group, more so that it was a funny name.
-I found myself having to work from home a lot more often to make sure he didn't burn the house down as well.
-It was during this period that the perfect storm was brewing to create the conditions for Rutaroo.
+I found myself having to work from home a lot more often to make sure he didn't completely destroy the house.
+I had a lot of flexibility to choose when to go to get random chores and tasks done now that I was home all day.
+Frequent destinations included the grocery market and dog park.

-It started to get really annoying and I was resolved to find a nice clean alternative.
-Surely someone has already done this and made a nice neat little widget out of it.
-How hard can it be?
+Surely there was a simple widget or something that I could just put on my desktop and show it like so many weather widgets out there.
+How hard could it be?
 As a programmer I already knew that there must've been tons of providers of traffic data so there shouldn't be a problem.
 It would be trivial pull that data down and slap a pretty layer of paint on it and call it a day.
 Right?

 The search

 Wrong.
 As I searched I started to realize that no, this simple widget just DID NOT exist.
-I asked GPT to dig deeper and literally every single suggestion it gave was either defunct or didn't do what I acutally wanted.
-The suggested alternatives fell into 2 broad categories:
+I dug deeper and literally everything I found was either defunct or didn't actually work the way I wanted.
+The disappointing results fell into two broad categories:

 There were a few suggestions like Google maps widgets.
 Unfortunately they didn't show commute times.
 It just showed traffic in a little map around your current position